XxAcielxX/arch-plasma-install/README.md

 ## For MBR System

 ### Disk Partitioning (MBR)
-We are going to make two partitions on our HDD, `1.
-SWAP & 2.
-ROOT` using `cfdisk`.
+We are going to make two partitions on our HDD, `SWAP & ROOT` using `cfdisk`.
+- If you have a brand new HDD or no partitionttable is found, then create MSDos Partition Table by selecting `msdos`.
 ```
 cfdisk /dev/[disk name]
 ```
 - [disk name] = device to partition, find yours by running `lsblk` and replace in all the below instances.
-- If you have a brand new HDD then create MSDOS Partition Table by selecting `msdos`.
 - SWAP Partition should double the size of RAM available in your system.
 - We will be using one partition for our `/`, `/boot` & `/home`.